In dealing with our urges, if we don’t consciously choose responsibility, we unconsciously choose slavery

 Yes, if we just resent its presence, beating ourselves up for being so impure; or resign ourselves to its power, deeming it uncontrollable.

 No, if we act responsibly within our limitations.
-Our limitations may be that we may not be able to prevent an unhealthy urge from rising within us or we may not even be able to resist it when it pushes us toward acting out.
+Our limitations may be that we can’t prevent an unhealthy urge from rising within us or that we can’t resist it when it pushes us toward acting out.

 Still, within those limitations, we can start working responsibly in various ways such as: